rolancon/confetti/README.md

     key1 = valueA
     key2 = valueB

+Together these couplets form a set (a set containing couplets is called a relation).

 ## Document stores

 Document stores have more deeply nested structures.
 To support them use a section header: a section header consists of a pair of square brackets (_[ ]_).
 In between the square brackets you specific the path from one key to the next key, separated by dots (_._).
 Under the section header you specify the key-value that is nested in the key path.